ysmnababan/demo-otel/README.md

 ## 📌 Notes

-- Ensure the ports used by the collector are correctly mapped and accessible from your Go app.
+- Ensure the ports used by the collector (`4317`, `4318`) are correctly mapped and accessible from your Go app.
-- This project can be extended later to support other OTel signals like metrics and logs.
+- This project currently only supports traces but can be extended to include metrics and logs.
+- Using the debug exporter is perfect for local development or integration testing without third-party UIs.